lafriedel/100-days-of-code/log.md

 **Thoughts**: In each assignment I'm left with like one or two functions that don't pass - I'm having trouble solving them and it's frustrating!

+### R1D88: 4/16/18

+**Today's Progress**: Sat in on the ninth Lambda School lesson, where we learned about callback functions.

+**Thoughts**: The layering within callback functions is where my brain starts to work a little slower.
+It's gonna be a little bit before I grasp this, and that's ok!

+### R1D89: 4/17/18

+**Today's Progress**: I worked on Lambda School's homework - writing more Javascript functions and running them through npm tests.
+I solved the functions from last week that I was having trouble with, and moving onto later lessons.

+**Thoughts**: Struggling a bit with functions using objects and callback functions - but I know it just takes practice.